fsiidd/fsiidd/README.md

 ## hey, i'm faryal 👋

-🌃 i’m a computer science student @ toronto metropolitan university
+i’m a third year computer science student @ toronto metropolitan university
-🍃 currently learning, building, and growing as a software developer.
+currently learning, building, and growing as a software developer 🍃

 → actively seeking software engineering opportunities for fall 2025 and 2026.